 During the product saturation stage, competitors have begun to take a portion of the market and products will experience neither growth nor decline in sales.

 Unfortunately, if your product doesn't become the preferred brand in a marketplace, you'll typically experience a decline.
-Sales will decrease during the heightened competition and are hard to overcome.
+Sales will decrease during the heightened competition, which is hard to overcome.

-To extend the product life cycle, successful companies can implement new advertising strategies, reduce their price, add new features to their increase value proposition, explore new markets, or adjust brand packaging.
+To extend the product life cycle, successful companies can also implement new advertising strategies, reduce prices, add new features to increase their value proposition, explore new markets, or adjust brand packaging.

 Introduction: In the late 1800s, the first commercial typewriters were introduced.

-Growth: The typewriter became a quickly indispensable tool for all forms of writing, becoming widely used in offices, businesses, and private homes.
+Growth: The typewriter quickly became an indispensable tool for all forms of writing, becoming widely used in offices, businesses, and private homes.